“YES’2 DAYS FACILITATION SAVED US 6 MONTHS - 1 YEAR.”

 Guiding principles are some of the most condensed and actionable ways of effecting a long-term behavioural change.
 How then do you get large groups of people to create guiding principles for themselves they can adopt and live by on a long-term basis?

 The Gallery of Guiding Principles is a process we devised where groups share stories in a particular format arounds themes.
 The process helps people condense their understanding into actionable guiding principles which we put on a wall in the conference room subdivided into themes.
-For example, if the theme is collaboration, we may have “The Spirit of Collaboration”, “The skills of Collaboration”, “The process of collaboration” etc. Through the gallery people achieve a collective acceptance of the hidden beliefs and wisdom of their peers.
+For example, if the theme is collaboration, we may have “The Spirit of Collaboration”, “The skills of Collaboration”, “The process of collaboration” etc Download spotify is not displayed.
+Through the gallery people achieve a collective acceptance of the hidden beliefs and wisdom of their peers.
 We then spend the remainder of the session putting these Guiding Principles to work.
 In the year that follows photographs of people’s hand written Guiding Principles are sent by email and SMS as a way of returning their best advice to themselves.

 ‘Nobody argues with their own suggestions’.